apple/foundationdb/documentation/sphinx/source/configuration.rst

 Each region can only have one primary data center.
 A negative priority for a data center denotes that the system should not recover the transaction subsystem in that data center.
 The region with the transaction subsystem is referred to as the active region.

 One primary data center must have a priority >= 0.
 The cluster will make the region with the highest priority the active region.
-If two data centers have equal priority the cluster will make one of them the active region arbirarily.
+If two data centers have equal priority the cluster will make one of them the active region arbitrarily.

 The ``satellite_redundancy_mode`` is configured per region, and specifies how many copies of each mutation should be replicated to the satellite data centers.